pfheatwole/thesis/source/flight_reconstruction.rst

   * You need a sequence of position over time to learn anything.

-  * "State-space models can be used to incorporate subject knowledge of the underlying dynamics of a time series by the introduction of a latent Markov state-process."
+  * "State-space models can be used to incorporate subject knowledge on the underlying dynamics of a time series by the introduction of a latent Markov state-process." (:cite:`fearnhead2018ParticleFiltersData`)

+    We tend to do this without realizing it: when we watch a paraglider moving around in the air, we use our intuition of wing performance (how the wing interacts with the wind) to get a feeling for what the wind is doing.
+We incorporate use our experience with wing dynamics to estimate the wind.

   * The basic strategy is one of guessing everything that could have happened, eliminate the implausible scenarios, then reason about what's left.
-    Mathematically, the goal is to generate a large set of "proposals" (guesses) that are consistent with the dynamics (ie, we need to guess everything that could *conceviably* happen) and weight them according to how compatible they are with the data (give them a plausibility score based on how likely the measurement would be if the proposal was what really happened).
+    Mathematically, the goal is to generate a large set of "proposals" (guesses) that are consistent with the dynamics (ie, we need to guess everything that could *conceivably* happen) and weight them according to how compatible they are with the data (give them a plausibility score based on how likely the measurement would be if the proposal was what really happened).

   * Proposals are changes to the state that could happen given our knowledge of the dynamics.
 Instead of saying "anything could happen" we assume some things are impossible (such as the wing flight at the speed of light or accelerating at 10g), which constrains what could have happened.
 We then look at the measurement and constrain the possibilities even more.
 What's